AI Agent Index

 by Lever

-Talent acquisition platform combining ATS + CRM with AI-powered sourcing, nurture, and analytics.
-Custom-quote enterprise pricing only — typically $4K-$25K+/year.
+Talent acquisition platform combining ATS + CRM with AI sourcing, nurture, and analytics.
+26 G2-verified integrations including LinkedIn Recruiter.
+Custom enterprise pricing, 4-10 week implementation.

 customB2B